voltrondata-labs/arrowbench/README.md

 ## Installation

-The quickest and easiest way to install is to run `remotes::install_github("ursa-labs/arrowbench")` in R.
+The quickest and easiest way to install is to run `remotes::install_github("ursa-labs/arrowbench", dependencies = TRUE)` in R. If you need to install remotes you can `install.packages("remotes")`.

-If you've downloaded the source, or you're making changes to arrow bench you should make sure that you have the dependencies with `remotes::install_deps(".")` in R. And then running `R CMD INSTALL .` in a terminal (for both, you should do this in the root directory of arrowbench, or pass the path to arrowbench instead of `.`).
+If you've downloaded the source, or you're making changes to arrow bench you should make sure that you have the dependencies with `remotes::install_deps(".", dependencies = TRUE)` in R (this will also install the arrow package along with other packages that can be benchmarked with arrowbench.
+And then running `R CMD INSTALL .` in a terminal (for both, you should do this in the root directory of arrowbench, or pass the path to arrowbench instead of `.`).

 ## Defining benchmarks